silaspe/maths/docs/rand.md

 Road trip!

-I'm now in the city of znil in uyrtso.
+I'm now in the city of Znil in Uyrtso.

-I'm now back in kinwym.
+I'm now back in Kinwym.

-I'm now in the city of togtutsh in enumerj.
+I'm now in the city of Togtutsh in Enumerj.

 Happy Tau Day! $\tau > \pi$ and I missed Tau Day for the last $2$ years in a row.

-I'm now in an airbnb in snarf.
+I'm now in an airbnb in Snarf.

 Monastery day $1$.